fmorgner/AVR-Assembly-Cookbook/README.markdown

 ## Shift registers

-  - shift sram
+  - shift sram: move it as fast as you can

 ## LED

-  - let there be light
+  - let there be light: simplest program of all
-  - get me on get me off
+  - get me on get me off: toggle your lights
-  - stable decisions
+  - stable decisions: switch the lights
-  - stable decisions + symbols
+  - stable decisions + symbols: program like prosa

+## Coming soon

+  - rest in peace: deeper sleeping
+  - take a seat: long time timers
+  - take 2: the two wire interface